prograils/lit/README.md

 Using the task `lit:export_splitted` does the same as `lit:export` but splits the locales by their name (`config/locales/en.yml`, etc).

+Optionally, the `INCLUDE_HITS_COUNT` option (only applicable for CSV export) can be used to include current hits count for each localization key.
+Note that it only makes sense to use this option when Redis is Lit's key-value engine because these counters are stored in cache and not in the database.

 #### Import

 Translation import is handled using the `lit:import` task, where imported file name should be specified in the `FILE` envionment variable: